fxb-cocacoding/yara-signator/README.md

 https://github.com/fxb-cocacoding/smda-reader<br />
 https://github.com/fxb-cocacoding/java2yara<br />

-To compile yara-signator, you need only to copy the libraries smda-reader and java2yara into your local maven store (if you don't want to compile it yourself, there are binary files provided in target-folder):
+To compile yara-signator, you need only to copy the libraries smda-reader and java2yara into your local maven store (if you don't want to compile it yourself, there are binary files provided in the target-folder):

 ```
 git clone https://github.com/fxb-cocacoding/smda-reader.git